glondu/belenios/doc/instructions-en.md

 The Belenios system is *verifiable*.

-- a voter may check that his ballot is indeed taken into account, by looking for his `smart ballot tracker` on the ballot box, visiting the link `See accepted ballots` on the main page of the election.
-He must complain if this is not the case.
+- a voter may check that their ballot is indeed taken into account, by looking for their `smart ballot tracker` on the ballot box, visiting the link `See accepted ballots` on the main page of the election.
+They must complain if this is not the case.
 For even more security, the voter can perform this check with another device, possibly from a different location.
 If a voter votes several times, only the last smart ballot tracker appears on the ballot box.

-- The voter must also vehemently protest if he receives a confirmation email that contains a `smart ballot tracker` that is different from the one that was printed on the screen during the voting phase.
-Somebody probably managed to add a ballot in his name.
-This can for instance be a hint of an attack by a system administrator who has access to the mailbox of the voter, in the case where both the login / password and the credential are sent to the same address.
+- The voter must also vehemently protest if they receive a confirmation email that contains a `smart ballot tracker` that is different from the one that was printed on the screen during the voting phase.
+Somebody probably managed to add a ballot in their name.
+This can for instance be a hint of an attack by a system administrator who has access to the mailbox of the voter, in the case where both the credential and the one-time password are sent to the same address.

 A voter can also verify the whole voting process.
-Instead of checking only the presence of his ballot in the ballot box, he can verify the validity of all the ballots, he can monitor the ballot box to check that no ballot disappears (except in case of revote), and finally check that the claimed result corresponds to the ballots in the ballot box.
+Instead of checking only the presence of their ballot in the ballot box, they can verify the validity of all the ballots, they can monitor the ballot box to check that no ballot disappears (except in case of revote), and finally check that the claimed result corresponds to the ballots in the ballot box.
 For all of this, the voter can follow the auditor instructions below.